trapdoorsec/blog/reverse.codes/drafts/channel-intro-sub-reminder.md

-﻿# Reverse Codes Channel Intro & Subscribe Scripts
+﻿# Trapdoor Security Channel Intro & Subscribe Scripts

 ## **PRIMARY CHANNEL INTRO (15-20 seconds)**

 ### **Option A: Technical & Direct**
 *[Show logo animation, binary code flowing in background]*

-**"Welcome back to Reverse Codes, where we tear apart the digital world to see what makes it tick.
+**"Welcome back to Trapdoor Security, where we tear apart the digital world to see what makes it tick.
 I'm [Your Name], and today we're diving deep into [topic].
 Whether you're here for reverse engineering tutorials, cybersecurity incident breakdowns, or just love seeing how malware actually works, you're in the right place."**

 *[Quick montage of previous content: disassemblers, code analysis, incident timelines]*